gurgunday/ghtml/README.md

 // Output: <div><img src="https://example.com/safe.png"></div>
 ```

-When nesting multiple `html` expressions, always use `!` as they will do their own escaping:
+When nesting multiple `html` expressions, make sure to use `!` as the inner calls do their own escaping:

 ```js
 const someCondition = Math.random() >= 0.5;